RELIABLE & CONFIDENT

 Office Manager

-Formerly employed at AT&T and at Bank of America (where she met Roy), Sharon became a key member at CAWC in 1992.
-Sharon oversees all of the accounting aspects of the business.
-Her administrative skills, background in finance, and her friendly approach with clients are key to running a smooth and efficient organization.
+After she caught Roy's eye, Sharon became a key member of CAWC in 1992.
+Formerly employed at AT&T and Bank of America, Sharon oversees all of the accounting aspects of the business.
+Given her administrative skills, background in finance, and her friendly approach with clients, Sharon has been essential in running a smooth and efficient organization.

 GABRIELLE MAYER